-- (i) 'Common Reporting Standards' (CRS) means reporting standards set for implementation of multilateral agreement signed to automatically exchange information based on Article 6 of the Convention on Mutual Administrative Assistance in Tax Matters. - (ii) Correspondent Banking: Correspondent banking is the provision of banking services by one bank (the 'correspondent bank') to another bank (the 'respondent bank').
-A correspondent bank may provide the respondent banks with a wide range of services, including cash management (e.g., interest-bearing accounts in a variety of currencies), international wire transfers, cheque clearing, payable- through accounts and foreign exchange services. - (iii) 'Customer' means a person who is engaged in a financial transaction or activity with the bank and includes a person on whose behalf the person who is engaged in the transaction or activity, is acting. - (iv) 'Walk-in Customer' means a person who does not have an account-based relationship with the bank, but undertakes transactions with the bank. - (v) 'Customer Due Diligence (CDD)' means identifying and verifying the customer and the beneficial owner using reliable and independent sources of identification.
+(i) 'Common Reporting Standards (CRS)' means reporting standards set for implementation of multilateral agreement signed to automatically exchange information based on Article 6 of the Convention on Mutual Administrative Assistance in Tax Matters.

+(ii) 'Customer' means a person who is engaged in a financial transaction or activity with an NBFC and includes a person on whose behalf the person who is engaged in the transaction or activity, is acting.

+(iii) 'Walk-in Customer' means a person who does not have an account-based relationship with the NBFC, but undertakes transactions with the NBFC.

+(iv) 'Customer Due Diligence (CDD)' means identifying and verifying the customer and the beneficial owner using reliable and independent sources of identification.

-Explanation: The CDD, at the time of commencement of an account-based relationship or while carrying out occasional transaction of an amount equal to or exceeding ₹50,000, whether conducted as a single transaction or several transactions that appear to be connected, or any international money transfer operations, shall include:
+Explanation: The CDD, at the time of commencement of an account-based relationship or while carrying out occasional transaction of an amount equal to or exceeding ₹50,000 whether conducted as a single transaction or several transactions that appear to be connected, or any international money transfer operations, shall include:

-- (a) Identification of the customer, verification of their identity using reliable and independent sources of identification, obtaining information on the purpose and intended nature of the business relationship, where applicable - (b) Taking reasonable steps to understand the nature of the customer's business, and its ownership and control; - (c) Determining whether a customer is acting on behalf of a beneficial owner, and identifying the beneficial owner and taking all steps to verify the identity of the beneficial owner, using reliable and independent sources of identification. - (vi) 'Customer identification' means undertaking the process of CDD. - (vii) 'FATCA' means Foreign Account Tax Compliance Act of the United States of America (USA) which, inter alia, requires foreign financial institutions to report about financial accounts held by U.S. taxpayers or foreign entities in which U.S. taxpayers hold a substantial ownership interest. - (viii) 'IGA' means Inter Governmental Agreement between the Governments of India and the USA to improve international tax compliance and to implement FATCA of the USA. - (ix) 'KYC Templates' means templates prepared to facilitate collating and reporting KYC data to the CKYCR, for individuals and legal entities. - (x) 'Non-face-to-face customers' means customers who open accounts without visiting the branch / offices of the bank or meeting the officials of the bank. - (xi) 'On-going Due Diligence' means regular monitoring of transactions in accounts to ensure that transactions are consistent with the bank's knowledge about the customers, customers' business and risk profile, the source of funds / wealth. - (xii) Payable-through accounts: The term payable-through accounts refers to correspondent accounts that third parties use directly to transact business on their own behalf.
+(a) Identification of the customer, verification of their identity using reliable and independent sources of identification, obtaining information on the purpose and intended nature of the business relationship, where applicable

+(b) Taking reasonable steps to understand the nature of the customer's business, and its ownership and control;

+(c) Determining whether a customer is acting on behalf of a beneficial owner, and identifying the beneficial owner and taking all steps to verify the identity of the beneficial owner, using reliable and independent sources of identification.

+(v) 'Customer identification' means undertaking the process of CDD.

+(vi) 'FATCA' means Foreign Account Tax Compliance Act of the United States of America (USA) which, inter alia, requires foreign financial institutions to report about financial accounts held by U.S. taxpayers or foreign entities in which U.S. taxpayers hold a substantial ownership interest.

+(vii) 'IGA' means Inter Governmental Agreement between the Governments of India and the USA to improve international tax compliance and to implement FATCA of the USA.

+(viii) 'KYC Templates' means templates prepared to facilitate collating and reporting KYC data to the CKYCR, for individuals and legal entities.

+(ix) 'Non-face-to-face customers' means customers who open accounts without visiting the branch / offices of the NBFC or meeting the officials of the NBFC.

+(x) 'On-going Due Diligence' means regular monitoring of transactions in accounts to ensure that transactions are consistent with the NBFC's knowledge about the customers, customers' business and risk profile, the source of funds / wealth.

-(xiii) 'Periodic Updation' means the steps taken to ensure that documents, data or information collected under the CDD process are kept up-to-date and relevant by undertaking reviews of existing records at the periodicity prescribed by the RBI.
+(xi) 'Periodic Updation' means the steps taken to ensure that documents, data or information collected under the CDD process are kept up-to-date and relevant by undertaking reviews of existing records at the periodicity prescribed by the RBI.

-(xiv) 'Regulated Entities' (REs) means:
+(xii) 'Regulated Entities (REs)' means:

-- (a) all Scheduled Commercial Banks (SCBs) / Regional Rural Banks (RRBs) / Local Area Banks (LABs) / All Primary (Urban) Co-operative Banks (UCBs) / State and Central Co-operative Banks (StCBs / CCBs), and any other entity which has been licensed under section 22 of Banking Regulation Act, 1949, which as a group shall be referred as 'banks' - (b) All India Financial Institutions (AIFIs) - (c) All Non-Banking Finance Companies (NBFCs), Miscellaneous Non-Banking Companies (MNBCs) and Residuary Non-Banking Companies (RNBCs) - (d) Asset Reconstruction Companies (ARCs) - (e) All Payment System Providers (PSPs) / System Participants (SPs) and Prepaid Payment Instrument Issuers (PPI Issuers) - (f) All authorised persons (APs), including those who are agents of Money Transfer Service Scheme (MTSS), regulated by the Regulator.
+(a) all Scheduled Commercial Banks (SCBs) / Regional Rural Banks (RRBs) / Local Area Banks (LABs) / All Primary (Urban) Co-operative Banks (UCBs) / State and Central Co-operative Banks (StCBs / CCBs), and any other entity which has been licensed under section 22 of Banking Regulation Act, 1949, which as a group shall be referred as 'banks'

+(b) All India Financial Institutions (AIFIs)

+(c) All Non-Banking Finance Companies (NBFCs), Miscellaneous Non-Banking Companies (MNBCs) and Residuary Non-Banking Companies (RNBCs)

+(d) Asset Reconstruction Companies (ARCs)

+(e) All Payment System Providers (PSPs) / System Participants (SPs) and Prepaid Payment Instrument Issuers (PPI Issuers)

+(f) All authorised persons (APs), including those who are agents of Money Transfer Service Scheme (MTSS), regulated by the Regulator.